emojicode/emojicode.github.io/src/reference/primitive-methods.md

 # Primitive Methods

-You can also, of course, call methods on the primitive types.
+You can, of course, call methods on instances of the primitive types.
 These methods are documented here.

 All primitive types support